handwrittenjello/onecall/README.md

 Weather compliments to put in your config.js
-<br>You need to use my compliments_plus to work with AQI compliments
+<br>You need to use my compliments_plus to work with Onecall compliments
 https://github.com/hangorazvan/compliments_plus

 	compliments: {